 A popular retreat with Italians looking for sun, sea and sand, Elba is one of the Mediterranean’s little-known treasures.
-About 10 kilometres (6 miles) off the Tuscan coastline this small, easily navigable island is known for its amazing gastronomy, beautiful beaches and floral hillsides.
-Away from the mainland, the island maintains a sense of wilderness – long, winding trails through pine wood and Mediterranean forest lead to dramatic coastal views and the inviting golden sandy beaches below, perfect for snorkelers.
+About 10 kilometres (six miles) off the Tuscan coast, this small, easily navigable island is known for its amazing gastronomy, beautiful beaches and floral hillsides.
+Away from the mainland, the island maintains a sense of wilderness – long, winding trails through forest lead to dramatic coastal views and inviting sandy beaches.

 Easily one of France’s most photogenic cities, Annecy has plenty of relaxing and romantic spots to explore, while its little canals give the Alpine city a Venetian air.
-Annecy is also famous for its coloured houses that line the waterways, the Palais de L’Ile, a 14th-century prison turned centre for culture, Annecy Castle and the city’s animated film museum.
+Annecy is also famous for its coloured houses that line the waterways; the Palais de L’Île, a 14th-century prison that is now a centre for culture; Annecy Castle; and the city’s animated film museum.
 Annecy Lake offers more adventurous visitors a chance to try out some water sports.

-A collection of photogenic baroque architecture that seems to rise out of the Hallstatter See, this iconic Alpine village has plenty to explore.
-The Hallstatt salt mines are one of the world’s oldest and deepest, and visitors are encouraged to explore its subterranean salt lake.
+This Alpine village has plenty to explore.
+The Hallstatt Salt Mines are one of the world’s oldest and deepest, and visitors are encouraged to explore its subterranean salt lake.
 A short walk from the market square takes you to one of the most photographed locations in the world – Hallstatt’s delightful mountainside homes reflected in the glassy waters of the lake, framed by the snow-capped mountains beyond.
-The Echerntal trail has attracted mountain climbers, explorers, romantic poets, and painters.
+The Echerntal Trail has attracted mountain climbers, explorers, romantic poets and painters.

 Slovenia’s beautiful and architecturally important capital combines the best elements of Europe into one space.
 Voted 2016’s European Green Capital, it’s best to get around Ljubljana by bicycle or on a traditional river boat.
-Famous for its many ice cream parlours, this is one of the most idyllic places to watch Spring blossom and the perfect base from which to explore the rest of Slovenia’s natural wonders, including the Skocjan Caves, the Soca River Valley and Lake Bled for watersports.
+Famous for its many ice-cream parlours, this is one of the most idyllic places to watch spring blossom and the perfect base from which to explore the rest of Slovenia’s natural wonders, including the Skocjan Caves, the Soča River Valley and Lake Bled.